(www.MaritimeCyprus.com) SOLAS Convention is regarded as the most important of all international treaties concerning the safety of merchant ships.

 Safe mooring operations

-New SOLAS requirements intend to improve mooring safety by introducing additional requirements to selection, arrangement, inspection, maintenance and replacement of mooring equipment, including lines.
+New SOLAS requirements intend to improve mooring safety by introducing additional requirements to the selection, arrangement, inspection, maintenance and replacement of mooring equipment, including lines.
 Documentation regarding the design of mooring arrangements and the selection of mooring equipment will be required to be provided and kept on board.

-The new requirements are incorporated in SOLAS Regulation II-1/3-8 on towing and mooring equipment, and supported by the following guidelines:
+The new requirements are incorporated in SOLAS Regulation II-1/3-8 on towing and mooring equipment, and are supported by the following guidelines:

 - Guidelines on the design of mooring arrangements and the selection of appropriate mooring equipment and fittings for safe mooring” (MSC.1/Circ.
 1619)